-Liquid Haskell accepts this trusted specification, and can check its use.
-In our implementation, we use both this primitive (holding the slack variable constant in updates) for find and delete because of its convenience, and also the slack variable approach in insert because this technically lies outside the theory we have proven consistent (recall that the formal system in Section 4 does not include subtyping).
+Liquid Haskell accepts this trusted specification and can check its use.
+In our implementation, we use both this primitive (holding the slack variable constant in updates) for find and delete because of its convenience and the slack variable approach in insert because this technically lies outside the theory we have proven consistent (recall that the formal system in Section 4 does not include subtyping).

 6.3.2.
-Insertion via Statically-Checked Downcasts.
+Insertion via Statically Checked Downcasts.
 Insertion faces the opposite problem of deletion.
 Insertion requires strengthening the lower bound on a node to prove that it belongs after the node being inserted.
-This is almost what refiners were designed for, but rather than changing the predicate portion of an RGREF, we are instead changing the index of the Set data type - from the perspective of RGREFs, this is a change of the base type component of the reference to a subtype of the original base type.
+This is almost what refiners were designed for, but rather than changing the predicate portion of an RGREF, we are instead changing the index of the Set data type-from the perspective of RGREFs, this is a change of the base type component of the reference to a subtype of the original base type.
 Concretely, this is where we use the downcast primitive given in Figure 7:

 This axiom coerces an RGREF pointing to some a to an RGREF pointing to some subtype b.
-Concretely, this will permit us to coerce a reference to a $Set<\{v \rightarrow v > 3\}$ Int into a reference to a $Set<\{v \rightarrow v > 4\}$ Int (note that this latter type, by the covariant use of the index predicate in Set, is a subtype of the former).
-The key is the use of pastValue to observe that the value stored in the reference is also in the subtype, and that the subtype itself is stable under the original rely (and guarantee).
-We give no formal account of this primitive's soundness, but intuitively this is justified by interpreting subtypes as predicates on the original types.
+Concretely, this will permit us to coerce a reference to a Set<{v -> v > 3} Int into a reference to a Set<v -> v > 4 Int (note that this latter type, by the covariant use of the index predicate in Set, is a subtype of the former).
+The key is the use of pastValue to observe that the value stored in the reference is also in the subtype and that the subtype itself is stable under the original rely (and guarantee).
+We give no formal account of this primitive's soundness, but, intuitively, this is justified by interpreting subtypes as predicates on the original types. downcast plays essentially the same role as refiners but for predicates that are tracked as indices of the reference's base type rather than through the predicate component of an RGREF.
+In both bases, observing that the reference has at some point held a value in a particular subset of the original base type, where that subset is closed under transitions according to the rely (i.e., the subset satisfying the predicate, or more precisely the new stable predicate introduced by refiners), justifies refining the reference to indicate the more precise subset.